ajbennett07/advanced-boids/README.md

 Some of the extra algorithms implemented are:

 Predatoids (see above)
-Perching behavior
+Perching Behavior
+Boid Breeding

 Future plans include:
-Predatoid collision detection to kill boids
 Energy system for perching
-Boid reproduction ie. natural selection
+Boid Evolution System?? - Mutations, Boid Selection, etc.

 ### Inspiration and Credit